Rostam and Sohrab: Analysis

 In the tale of “Rostam and Sohrab,” the author emphasizes that this tragedy did not stem solely from the inevitability of fate, but rather from the “hypocrisy and concealment” inherent in the characters' choices and actions.
 Superficially, the story's beginning and conclusion seem to reinforce a fatalistic tone, suggesting Sohrab's death was predestined.
 However, a close reading of Ferdowsi's deliberate crafting of dialogues and plot reveals how he actually exposes the responsibility borne by characters through their hypocrisy and silence.

 In the tale of Rostam and Sohrab, nearly all major characters engage in deception and hypocrisy.
 Rostam's marriage to Tahmineh defies convention: he never brought his wife home after the wedding, neglected to seek out his potential offspring for twelve years despite knowing they existed, refused to reveal his identity in battle for fear of tarnishing his reputation, and ultimately killed his own son through deceit.
 Tahmineh concealed Sohrab's true origins for years, even hiding gifts and letters from his father.
 Sohrab, driven by recklessness and immaturity, attempted to overthrow Kay Kavus and usurp Afrasiab's throne.
 Afrasiab secretly plotted the father-son conflict, while Kay Kavus, consumed by jealousy, refused to grant the antidote.
 Hojir misled Sohrab with lies, Gordafarid escaped through deceit and provoked him, while Goudarz fabricated rumors to force Rostam back into battle.
 It was precisely the hypocrisy, concealment, and dishonesty of these characters at different levels that collectively wove this inevitable tragedy.

+Historian Dariush Zolfaghari has argued that the Shahnameh presents warfare not merely as a struggle over territory, but also as a struggle over the survival of Iranian cultural identity and heritage.
+He emphasizes both Rostam and Sohrab as being a key character who is depicted as a military champion and as a protector of Iranian cultural continuity.
+His character is partially responsible for symbolically safeguarding Persian identity, customs, and political legitimacy.
+The epic is seen as both a literary work and a cultural model for preserving national heritage during and after a war, with both Rostam and Sohrab playing a key part in this analysis.